moubi/blog/content/blog/render-props-vs-hooks/index.md

 If so, then what follows may be a surprise.

 ## The Problem
-Hooks and render props can solve the same problem. **It is conceptually about moving state away from your components, so that it is reusable.** The question is which one does better job?
+Hooks and render props can solve the same problem. **It is conceptually about moving state away from your components, so that it is reusable.** The question is which one does a better job?
 When?
-Does it matter bother with wrapper components and render props since we already have the hooks api?
+Does it matter to bother with wrapper components and render props since we already have the hooks api?

 To answer, let's work with the common form example below throughout this journey.
 It's trivial and you have probably seen it many times: